nerves-hub/nerves_hub/README.md

 ### Creating a NervesHub product

+A NervesHub product groups devices that run the same kind of firmware.
+All devices and firmware images have a product.
+NervesHub provides finer grain mechanisms for grouping devices, but a product is needed to get started.

-NervesHub products are a way of grouping devices running firmware that is created from your source mix project.
-NervesHub uses the :app name in your mix.exs for the project name.
-If you would like it to use a different name, add a :name field to your Mix.Project.config().
-For example, NervesHub would use "My Example" instead of "example" for the following project.
+By default, NervesHub uses the `:app` name in your `mix.exs` for the product name.
+If you would like it to use a different name, add a `:name` field to your `Mix.Project.config()`.
+For example, NervesHub would use "My Example" instead of "example" for the following project:

 ```elixir
   def project do